lmiquel/PetsReal/README.md

 # PetsReal - Discord Bot

 PetsReal is a customizable Discord bot designed to send messages at random times and provide custom command interactions.
-This bot can schedule messages, manage roles and channels, and allows users to set personalized messages.
+This bot can schedule messages to a customizable channel and mention a custom role, and allows users to set personalized messages.

 ## Features